Sealed Air Joins New Global Alliance to Help End Plastic Waste in the Environment

 The Alliance is a nonprofit organization that unites companies that make, use, sell, process, collect, and recycle plastics.
 These plastic manufacturers, converters, consumer goods companies, brands, retailers, and waste management companies will work together for action to better the environment and the industry.

 “Keeping our environment free of waste is important to the future of our planet,” said Jim Fitterling, Dow CEO.
 “Working with companies like Sealed Air allows the Alliance to accelerate efforts and take decisive action to put an end to plastic waste in the environment.”

 In addition to its participation in the Alliance, Sealed Air recently announced its 2025 Sustainability and Plastics Pledge, committing to delivering 100% recyclable or reusable packaging offerings, with 50% average recycled content by 2025.
-The company is also a participant in the Ellen MacArthur Foundation’s New Plastics Economy initiative, and recently became a signatory to the New Plastics Economy Global Commitment.
+The company also recently became a signatory to the New Plastics Economy Global Commitment.